yubrajbhoi/termux-python-12/Doc/library/inspect.rst

          >>> str(new_sig)
          "(a, b) -> 'new return anno'"

+      :class:`Signature` objects are also supported by the generic function :func:`copy.replace`.

+   .. method:: format(*, max_width=None)

+      Create a string representation of the :class:`Signature` object.

+      If *max_width* is passed, the method will attempt to fit the signature into lines of at most *max_width* characters.
+      If the signature is longer than *max_width*, all parameters will be on separate lines.

+      .. versionadded:: 3.13

    .. classmethod:: Signature.from_callable(obj, *, follow_wrapped=True, globals=None, locals=None, eval_str=False)

        Return a :class:`Signature` (or its subclass) object for a given callable